 Exercise during pregnancy

 Some women think that pregnancy is a time to sit back and put their feet up.
 Not so!
-For most women, it’s important to exercise during pregnancy.
-In fact, it has many health benefits.
+For most women, it’s important to be active during pregnancy.
+In fact, exercise during pregnancy can be really good for you.

 Healthy pregnant women need at least 2½ hours of exercise each week.
 This is about 30 minutes each day.
 If this sounds like a lot, don’t worry.
 You don’t have to do it all at once.
 Instead, split up your exercise by doing something active for 10 minutes three times each day.